terra-money/validator-profiles/validators/terravaloper1f337thg2cxu6yny9hquec42p4s2a27awyu8cgf/README.md

 ## Our Architecture

-We are sticking to the best practice with Sentries → relay nodes → validator
+We are sticking to the best practice with Sentries → relay nodes → validators

 ## Contact Us